 Joseph spent most of his life in the Heber Valley until he passed away at in 1931 at the age of 73.

-Just ask, our pleasant staff will go out of their way to assist and meet your need.
+Just ask.
+Our pleasant staff will go out of their way to assist and meet your needs.
 We aim to please!

 Right in the heart of Heber City, yet blocks away from the noise and hustle and bustle of the Heber's Main Street.
 We offer large, established shade trees surrounded with beautiful landscaping for your pleasure.

 Walk to Theaters, Restaurants, Recreation Center, Main Street Shops, and for the more ambitious the breathtaking 2.7 mile walk into Midway is memorable.
-Sundance, Canyons, Park City and Deer Valley Ski Resorts are all within a 30 minute or less drive.
+The historic Heber Valley Railroad is located a half mile away and Sundance, Canyons, Park City and Deer Valley Ski Resorts are all within a 30 minute or less drive.